Biden accused by second woman of improper physical contact

 "I'm just shocked that no one has ever told Vice President Biden, 'stop interacting with women that way.
 You're making them feel uncomfortable,'" Flores told MSNBC on Monday.
 "Or, at least we think you’re making them feel uncomfortable because that is the perception we’re seeing from the outside in."

-For her part, Lappos told the Courant that Biden's apparent behavior was disqualifying: "If Biden truly supports women and gender equality he would step aside and support one of the many talented and qualified women running.
+For her part, Lappos told Fox News that Biden's apparent behavior was disqualifying: "If Biden truly supports women and gender equality he would step aside and support one of the many talented and qualified women running.
 The same goes for the other men who have thrown their hat in the ring.
 Women are 52 percent of the population.
 We are not a minority, we are the majority.
 It is time we are represented as such.
 After 45 male presidents it is time we elect a woman."

 But, in a fiery statement Monday, a Biden spokesman pushed back on the accusations made against him at that point, saying many photos of Biden have been misinterpreted -- even according to some of the women who appear in them -- while others were blatant "smears and forgeries."